marco-luzzara/mongodb-transaction-simulation/doc/README.md

 The biggest advantage of **snapshot** isolation is that it prevents dirty/phantom reads and non-repeatable reads, thus providing the maximum level of isolation in terms of "issues coverage".
 Moreover, MongoDB guarantees the *Read your Own Writes* property.

+When it has to deal with write-conflicts, MongoDB distinguishes between concurrent transaction/transaction and concurrent transaction/operation.
+In the first case the second transaction, which is the one that detects a write-conflict, rolls back and, dependently on the APIs used, it could retry or not.
+There are two classes of APIs:

+- **Callback API**: these APIs incorporates logic to
+    - retry the transaction as a whole if the transaction encounters a `TransientTransactionError`
+    - retry the commit operation if the commit encounters an `UnknownTransactionCommitResult`

+    The transaction ultimately aborts and throws if `MAX_WITH_TRANSACTION_TIMEOUT`, that is fixed to 2 minutes for the NodeJS driver, expires.

+- **Core API**: these APIs do **not** incorporate logic to retry the transaction when above errors occur, but the application should explicitly handle them.

-MongoDB distinguishes between concurrent transaction/transaction and concurrent transaction/operation.
-The demo shows some examples but the main difference is that in the first case the second transaction rolls back, whereas in the second case the operation blocks behind the transaction commit and infinitely retries with backoff logic until `MaxTimeMS` is reached.
+For concurrent transaction/operation, the reaction to a write-conflict is slightly different, in fact the operation blocks behind the transaction commit and infinitely retries with backoff logic until `MaxTimeMS` is reached.
+Write-conflict solutions shape a very solid strategy for deadlock prevention.

-deadlocks?
+Actually, writes in MongoDB has always been represented as transactions within the storage layer since WiredTiger became the primary storage engine.
+Therefore, internal write conflicts has always been handled like this, even prior to the introduction of transactions.
+Reads never lock documents.
+At the end, just a note on the optimization layer: no-op writes, i.e. write operations that do not modify the current version of a document, are not considered as effective writes, with the benefit that they do not lock any documents.

 ---